lunarstorm/laravel-ddd/README.md

 ```

 ### Custom Layers (since 1.2)
 Often times, additional top-level namespaces are needed to hold shared components, helpers, and things that are not domain-specific.
 A common example is the `Infrastructure` layer.
-You may configure these additional layers in the `ddd.layers` configuration.
+You may configure these additional layers in the `ddd.layers` array.
 ```php
 // In config/ddd.php
 'layers' => [